ourmaninamsterdam/event-em/README.md

 ## Future Developments

-* To include a unique ID for events to allow easy un/subscribe when using anonymous functions.
+* To include a unique event ID to allow easy un/subscribe when using anonymous functions.
 * Add getLastEvent method to show the last event triggered.
 * Add getCallStack method to show all events listeners.
 * Add timestamp for each event.